whxaxes/gulp-include-html/README.md

 It's the base position of module,if you set up this, you will input all your file in this seted up base position as the standard.<br>
 For example, when I setting like this : `baseDir:"html/module/"`. <br>
 My code is : `@@include('test');`. <br>
-And then the file path of the module will be explain as: `html/module/test.html`.
+And then the file path will be explain as: `html/module/test.html`.

 ### include
 If you set it as: `include:'__include__'`  the above  `@@include()` should change to  `__include__() `.